hapv3/neural-compiler/docs/neural_ai_phase3_conv_implementation_guide.md

 4. Store bounds in every logical channel's qparam.
 5. Give padded lanes safe bounds.
 6. Emit no standalone ReLU/ReLU6/Clamp command when fused.

+The TFLite reader materializes a fused activation as a producer plus an activation operation.
+The Neural-AI constraints advertise clamp-capable requantization, so the supported-operator pass preserves the producer as an NPU operation, copies the activation output quantization, and records the activation bounds before disconnecting the standalone activation.
+Other architectures retain their existing CPU-passthrough behavior.

 ### Compiler unit scenarios: 12